Yesterday I said I’d explain how the yoni plays a big part in Christianity!

 What you’re looking at right now, is the building block of creation.

-So my QUESTion is, why wasn’t I taught sacred geometry at school or at church?
+So my QUESTion is, why isn’t sacred geometry taught at school or in church?

 photo credit: Exotic Afrique

-Notice the fire in the background: ‘Above the yoni is a small subtle flame, whose form is intelligence‘ ~ Shiva Samhita, 15th century (Year Seven, Journey of a Sister)
+Notice the fire in the background: In Year Seven of Journey of a Sister I quoted; ‘Above the yoni is a small subtle flame, whose form is intelligence‘ ~ Shiva Samhita, 15th century

 Her own Yoni-verse!